Thomas George Fermor-Hesketh: Career

 Fermor-Hesketh was commissioned as a Lieutenant in the Rifle Brigade.
 In January 1879 he started a world cruise in his newly constructed steam auxiliary yacht Lancashire Witch.
 After he left Madeira en route to Montevideo news arrived there of the British defeat at the Battle of Isandlwana in the Anglo-Zulu War.
 The news eventually caught up with him at Sandy Point (Punta Arenas) in late March and he immediately set sail for Natal via the Falklands.
 He offered his services to the army and became ADC to Redvers Buller, becoming involved in mounted action at the Battle of Ulundi.
 He was appointed Honorary Colonel of the 4th (2nd Royal Lancashire Militia) Battalion, King's (Liverpool Regiment) in 1881, and continued in that role until his death.

 After the war Sir Thomas continued his world cruise and in 1880 was instrumental in the attempted rescue at sea off the coast of Mexico of a number of citizens of San Francisco.
 In recognition of this, he was honoured by the city, and at a party in his honour.
 In 1881 he was appointed high Sheriff of Northamptonshire.

 Personal life

 While in San Francisco, Sir Thomas came to the attention of the San Francisco heiress Florence Emily Sharon (1858–1924).
 Florence was the daughter of U.S. Senator William Sharon, who had made an enormous fortune in the gold, silver, banking and hotel business in California and Nevada.
 The first United States Senator from Nevada, Sharon was also the wealthiest man in the state.
-By the early 1880s, his empire was such that he was the largest single tax payer in California.
+By the early 1880s, his empire was such that he was the largest single taxpayer in California.
 The two were married on 22 December 1880 at the Ralston Hall Mansion of Belmont, California, Together, they had two sons: